 The Foundation adopted Topic 842 on January 1, 2022 (the effective date), using the comparatives under ASC 840 transition method, which applies Topic 842 at the beginning of the period in which it is adopted.
 Prior period amounts have not been adjusted in connection with the adoption of this standard.
 The Foundation elected the package of practical expedients under the new standard, which permits entities to not reassess lease classification, lease identification or initial direct costs for existing or expired leases prior to the effective date.
+The Foundation has lease agreements with nonlease components that relate to the lease components.
 The Foundation elected the practical expedient to account for nonlease components, and the lease components to which they relate as a single lease component for all.
 Also, the Foundation elected to keep short-term leases with an initial term of 12 months or less off the statements of financial position.
 The Foundation did not elect the hindsight practical expedient in determining the lease term for existing leases as of January 1, 2022.